-- 1. Include conservation as a purpose for the reserve and implement a process to inform and advise community group members of current legislation. - 2.
+- 1. Include conservation as a purpose for the reserve and implement a process to inform and advise community group members of current legislation (Estimated Cost \$1,000). - 2.
 Map and photograph the distribution of dieback (Phytophthora cinnamomi) within the bushland areas, zone dieback-free areas as high conservation and limit access into these dieback-free areas (Estimated Cost \$2,000). - 3.
 Prepare and implement a local native species planting and weed eradication program by identifying and prioritising weed affected areas, including sources of weed seed outside the bushland area, such that the successful implementation of the program will produce results within target levels of restoration (Estimated Cost \$4,000). - 4.
-Put in place and implement a new Comprehensive Fire and Emergency Plan. - 5.
+Put in place and implement a new Comprehensive Fire and Emergency Plan (Estimated Cost \$3,000). - 5.
 Raise community awareness through the provision of signs, club news letters, event briefings and other communication techniques (Estimated Cost \$2,000). - 6.
 Educate and raise the awareness of staff, volunteers and contractors of management zone restrictions on access and appropriate dieback hygiene procedures.
 Ensure stakeholders adhered to hygiene operations and procedures (Estimated Cost \$1,000). - 7.
-Negotiate, and prepare a lease to be put in place when the old lease expires which will include this management plan as an Appendices and a sunset clause of lease termination should compliance not be adequate (Estimated Cost \$1,000).
+Negotiate, and prepare a lease to be put in place when the old lease expires which will include this management plan as an Appendices, neighbour consultation and a sunset clause of lease termination should compliance not be adequate (Estimated Cost \$1,000).

-- Consolidate degraded native vegetated areas through restoration, revegetation and protective demarcation, ensure compliance with current relevant legislation and confine further development to designated areas through establishing building envelopes.
+- 8. Consolidate degraded native vegetated areas through restoration, revegetation and protective demarcation, ensure compliance with current relevant legislation and confine further development to designated areas through establishing building envelopes.
 (Estimated Cost \$1,000). - 9.
-Review current caravan, camping, building and effluent disposal systems and require a high standard of performance and compliance to minimise health and environmental impacts (Estimated Cost \$1,000): - Assess applications from the club for event caravans or camping; - Impose additional approvals for caravans or camping outside the conditions set for events; - Review current caravan use and camping practices in relation to health and other statutory requirements. - Investigate the cumulative impact of existing effluent disposals systems and investigate the feasibility of developing central effluent disposal system. - Ensure that suitable procedures and materials are in place for treating fuel and chemical spills and septic malfunction.
+Review current caravan, camping, building and effluent facilities and investigate opportunities for improved performance and compliance with minimum health and environmental standards (Estimated Cost \$7,000): - Assess applications from the club for event caravans or camping; - Review current caravan use and camping practices in relation to health and other statutory requirements. - Review the use of effluent disposals systems, their possible impact on the wetlands in the vicinity and investigate the feasibility of developing a more efficient centralised effluent disposal system. - Investigate procedures and materials are in place for potential pollution events such as chemical spills and septic malfunction.